As a Traveler

 - An intention to leave Australia at the conclusion of the holiday

 Australia Working Holiday visas permit work with one employer for only 6 months.
-However AB Dental can provide work for you for the whole 12 month period providing your stay with any one practice or organisation does not exceed the equivalent of six months.
-Should you wish to extend your stay with one particular employer then AB Dental may assist you in finding a sponsor.
+However AB Dental and Medical can provide work for you for the whole 12 month period providing your stay with any one practice or organisation does not exceed the equivalent of six months.
+Should you wish to extend your stay with one particular employer then AB Dental and Medical may assist you in finding a sponsor.

 For full details of visa requirements go to:

-While AB Dental cannot provide sponsorship, we do have a large database of clients, some of whom have expressed an interest in utilising this process to hire staff.
+While AB Dental and Medical cannot provide sponsorship, we do have a large database of clients, some of whom have expressed an interest in utilising this process to hire staff.
 Unlike the Working Holiday Visa no specific age restrictions apply to sponsorship, although your eligibility will depend on your health, work experience, amongst other deciding factors.

 We are able to provide relevant information to assist with the facilitating of sponsorship applications.
 We would be pleased to supply referrals for legal services for both sponsor and applicant.